Skip to Content

 While it is one of the tougher hikes out there, it is also one of the most rewarding.
 There are just stunning views all the way through.
 From the river and the forest to the mountains and the glaciers, Zugspitze will have it all.

-Once you reach the top, you will be welcomed to hundreds of other tourists.
+Once you reach the top, you will be welcomed by hundreds of other tourists.
 Not because they summited the mountain though!
 It is because there is a cable car that takes people right up top.
 You must weave your way through the crowd and climb the last few steps to the real summit.

 After enjoying some time up top, you can then take the cable car back down to the mountain (10 hours up hiking and just 10 minutes down by cable car!).